 It's important to note that "black ice" is also prevalent in our region.
 Caused by water freezing on the road surface, it becomes almost invisible to most drivers, and when driven on at almost any speed, it can cause the car to lose traction (and control) in an extremely short amount of time.

 As this hazard can appear almost anywhere, it's important to stay alert behind the wheel, and attentive to the controls of your vehicle.

 If you or a loved one has been injured in a car accident, you may be entitled to compensation for medical expenses, lost wages and property damage.
-Here at Greg Coleman Law, we can help you to explore your legal options, should you wish to pursue a legal solution to obtaining compensation for your injuries.
+Here at Greg Coleman Law, an auto accident lawyer in Knoxville can help you to explore your legal options, should you wish to pursue a legal solution to obtaining compensation for your injuries.

-With our head office located in Knoxville, we proudly provide comprehensive and affordable legal counsel to Knox County residents in:
+With our head office located in Knoxville, our injury lawyers proudly provide comprehensive and affordable legal counsel to Knox County residents in:

 - Black Oak